garylirocks/quickrefs/azure-networking.markdown

 ![VPN gateway resources](images/azure_vpn-gateway-resources.svg)

 - Create local network gateway: this gateway refers to the on-prem location, you specify the IP or FQDN of the on-prem VPN device, and the CIDR of your on-prem network
-- Configure on-prem VPN device: steps differ based on your device, you need a **shared key** and the public IP of the Azure VPN gateway
+- Configure on-prem VPN device: steps differ based on your device, you need a **shared key**(a ASCII string of up to 128 characters) and the public IP of the Azure VPN gateway
 - Create the VPN connection: specify the VPN gateway, the local network gateway and the shared key (same as previous step)

 For high availability, you could have either active-standby or active-active configurations: